Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: Simulation Results

 For the proposed framework LAB, the actor module employs a Transformer-based DNN consisting of three core components: a fully-connected input embedding layer that generates 64-dimensional embeddings, a 2-layer Transformer encoder with 4 attention heads per layer and 256-dimensional feed-forward networks, and a fully-connected output layer using sigmoid activation to produce $\hat{\bm{\Omega}}_t$.
 The default parameters of DNN include: input state history length $l=1$, replay memory size $J_{\rm D}=512$, minibatch size $J_{\rm D}^{\rm s}=128$, initial number of candidates $K^0=\min\{8N, A^N\}$ with update interval $\Delta_{\rm K}=32$, DNN training interval $\Delta_{\rm D}=20$, and the Adam optimizer learning rate $\xi=0.01$.
-The critic module employs the L-BFGS-B method to update the BO parameters, with defaults including observation cache size $J_{\rm B}=256$ and BO update interval $\Delta_{B}=20$.
-All the simulations are conducted on an Intel(R) Xeon(R) Silver 4110 (2.10 GHz) machine with a Tesla P40 GPU.
-The complete source code for LAB will be published on GitHub upon acceptance.
+The critic module employs the L-BFGS-B method to update the BO parameters, with defaults including observation cache size $J_{\rm B}=256$ and BO update interval $\Delta_{B}=20$. {{The exploration coefficient in the UCB acquisition function \eqref{eq_acqfunc} is $\zeta=\sqrt{0.2}$.
+Remarkably, even with this non-optimized $\zeta$ setting, our proposed LAB framework consistently outperforms both the standalone BO and state-of-the-art (SOTA) DRL baselines, as demonstrated later in Sec \ref{SecVIIB}.}} All the simulations are conducted on an Intel(R) Xeon(R) Silver 4110 (2.10 GHz) machine with a Tesla P40 GPU.